Membrane proteins of bacteria and humans show surprising similarities

-Category: Environment Hits: 1The cells of simple organisms, such as bacteria, as well as human cells are surrounded by a membrane, which fulfills various tasks including protecting the cell from stress.
+Category: Environment Hits: 5The cells of simple organisms, such as bacteria, as well as human cells are surrounded by a membrane, which fulfills various tasks including protecting the cell from stress.
 Researchers have now discovered that a membrane protein found in bacteria has a similar structure and function as a group of proteins that are responsible for remodeling and rebuilding the cell membrane in humans.
 No connection between the two protein groups was known before.

 Read more https://www.sciencedaily.com/releases/2021/06/210624135540.htm